-An Estate tax year begins on the day after the death of the individual and cannot exceed 12 months.
+An Estate tax year begins the day after the death of the individual, and cannot exceed 12 months.

-Per IRS Publication 559, Survivors, Executors, and Administrators, starting on page 15:
+Per IRS Publication 559, Survivors, Executors, and Administrators, page 22:

 An estate is a taxable entity separate from the decedent and comes into being with the death of the individual.
 It exists until the final distribution of its assets to the heirs and other beneficiaries.
 The income earned by the assets during this period must be reported by the estate under the conditions described in this publication.
 The tax generally is figured in the same manner and on the same basis as for individuals, with certain differences in the computation of deductions and credits, as explained later.